Smoke alarm requirements, placement and

 Acquisition, placement and maintenance of smoke alarms

-The responsibility for the acquisition and maintenance of the smoke alarm will be transferred from the resident to the owner of the building from the beginning of 2026.
-The change in the law especially affects apartment buildings and townhouses.
+As of the beginning of 2026, the responsibility for the acquisition and maintenance of the smoke alarm was transferred from the resident to the owner of the building.
 More about the topic

 Remember these when placing a smoke alarm: